tibormester/CSPSearchProceduralGeneration/README.md

     - Simulation:
         - tasks: a set of actions that have costs and requirments but can produce results
         - values: a set of incentives and restrictions on the set of actions that change the utility of costs and results
-        - priorities: needs like hunger, thirst, and rest that need to be sustained through tasks, if the priority isnt met, enqueue a task to the task stack
+        - priorities: a list of need stats like hunger, thirst, and rest that need to be sustained through tasks, if the priority isnt met, enqueue a task to the task stack
         - TaskStack: a stack of tasks, queued by priorities and carried out during simulation ticks, tasks can recursively generate new tasks to help satisfy unmet conditions
         - Reactions: Conditions to check every few simulation ticks that can interrupt and redirect tasks in the task stack in response to sensory input.
 E.g. if near a predator stop everything and queue a flee type task
     - View: